You have a great welder.

 You can take a look at some here.

-Arrange for it to be cut to size or you can cut it to size 1/2 to 3/4 inch smaller than the finished length and width of the trailer ramp frame.
+Or you can cut it 1/2 to 3/4 inch smaller than the finished length and width of your trailer ramp frame.

-Cut at the diamond intersections for strength and so that you have maximum material to weld when you come to attach it to the trailer ramp gate frame.
+You cut it at the diamond intersections for strength.
+And so that you’ve best place to weld when you come to attach it to the trailer ramp gate frame.

-There you have it the seven main utility trailer tailgate plan components step by step.
+There you have it your utility trailer tailgate plan parts step by step.

 Utility Trailer Ramp Gate Plans Build Material Totals